shadman1010/chatbot-ui/README.md

 If any of these files are missing EAS prebuild will fail (as you saw with the missing `adaptive-icon.png` error).
 Keep the filenames stable unless you also update `app.json`.

+### Generated placeholders
+A minimal 1x1 transparent PNG is written to each required file by the script `npm run generate:assets` (also auto-run via `prestart`).
+These are purely placeholders; replace them before distributing a production build.

 ## Submission
 Everything required to run and evaluate is contained locally.
 No API keys or network needed.